 The prosecution said he had rented flats in London until 2006.

 But on occasions between March 2006 and May 2009 when he made claims for overnight stays while attending Parliament, he usually made the 50-mile trip home, the trial heard.

 Prosecutors also pointed to one occasion when he was on a plane bound for India at the time he claimed for accommodation, on others he was "at hotels outside London all paid for by someone else, mainly Essex County Council".

 Peers do not get salaries but White earned £47,000 a year as leader of Essex County Council.

 The peer argued he had subsidised his long years of public service out of his pocket, and said most other peers claimed the maximum under the allowance, which he saw as a "living-out-of-London allowance" rather than overnight subsistence.

 When he was arrested, he told police: "It is an allowance scheme, not a reimbursement scheme.
-Quite honestly, people see it as a way of recouping what we spend."'No ambiguity'
+Quite honestly, people see it as a way of recouping what we spend."

 White also said he had to return home to look after his Bernese mountain dog, Jefferson, and had incurred costs, including £20 a day for dog walking and housekeeping costs, which he could not claim.